longwuyuan/python-crud-api/README.md

 ## Networking

-- Install a ingress-controller on your cluster like https://kubernetes.github.io/ingress-nginx/ and create a ingress object like this ;
+- Make sure your Kubernetes cluster can provision a LoadBalancer from your cloud-provider.
+If your cluster is created using minikube, K3s, Kind or Kubeadm (on-premises or cloud) and does not have a provisioner for creating a LoadBalancer, then install Metallb https://metallb.org/installation/ .

+- Install a ingress-controller on your cluster like https://kubernetes.github.io/ingress-nginx/ .
+You can then create a ingress object to expose the app.
+A sample of the ingress object's yaml, looks like this.
+Change the host value to suit your needs.
+I had a cert for my domain so I used it.
+You can use with/without TLS.
+Some people may choose to not even use a LoadBalancer service for the ingress-controller and they may just use a service of type NodePort for the ingress-controller.
+That discussion is out of scope here but his is just a hint/note on networking ;
   ```
   kind: Ingress
   metadata: